pradeepsinngh/masters-thesis/README.md

 # Masters Thesis:
 ## Models for propagating facilitation in the insect visual system.

-Flying insect species like dragonflies are capable of predicting the path or location of their target even if the target has occluded by some object for some period of time.
-This ability to predict the path is supported by a processing mechanism which is called *Response Facilitation*.
-This facilitation is known to increases sensitivity to small objects that move along continuous paths and is thought to increase reliability of small target detection.
-Because the locus of facilitation that is induced by a moving target propagates in visual space even after a small target stimulus ceases, we have proposed that it could be supported by traveling wave phenomena in retinotopically-organized regions of the visual system.

-Accordingly, we have proposed two models that could be the biological substrate for this sort of mechanism:
-- A network of astrocyte-like glia cells, and
-- A network of neurons;

-both in which calcium waves are initiated by target stimuli and propagate via diffusion with the participation of regenerative mechanisms
+### Abstract:
+Detecting and tracking moving targets within a visual scene is a complex task.
+Over thousands of years, many species of animals like flying insects have evolved neural mechanisms for tracking path or location of flying targets that move against the visually cluttered background.
+Small target motion-detecting (STMD) neurons found in the visual pathway of flying insects display remarkable selectivity and sensitivity to small moving targets and are thought to support these mechanisms.
+Contributing to their sensitivity is a form of facilitation, in which the responsiveness of an STMD is enhanced by prior exposure to a small target moving along a continuous path in visual space.
+The locus of facilitation in the receptive field is found to be local to the area of the target and to continue propagating in the direction of target motion even after a stimulus ceases.

+In this thesis, we are modeling this phenomenon with the propagation of traveling waves in densely interconnected, retinotopic layers of cells.
+We hypothesize that waves are initiated and reinforced by the presence of a moving target stimulus, and the network, in turn, interacts with STMDs to modulate their excitability.
+Membrane potentials travel too fast to play this role, so we have studied and modeled propagating calcium waves as a possible mechanism.
+Accordingly, we have proposed two models that could be the biological substrate for this mechanism: 1) a network of astrocyte-like glia cells, and 2) a network of neurons; both in which calcium waves are initiated by target stimuli and propagate via diffusion with the participation of regenerative mechanisms.
+Finally we show qualitatively and quantitatively how facilitation would look in any such network and discuss ranges of parameters that would support the facilitation mechanism.

 ### Structure:
 ```bash